 is made in a reduced carbon footprint, heat recovery, infrared-lit facility in the

 And, many years from now, when your EFH is at its “End of Life”, you can be assured that it can be efficiently and fully recycled back to raw materials to be used again.

 Even our packaging, wrapping and boxes are environmentally friendly.

 How do I convert my negative images into positive images?

-There are plenty of different methods from inverting negatives in Lightroom or Photoshop (or in many other image editing packages).
-For now, I’d recommend a searching online to get a quick introduction.
+There are plenty of different methods for inverting negatives in Lightroom or Photoshop (or in many other image editing packages).

 My recommendation is to use a Lightroom plugin called “Negative Lab Pro”.